 - Drag the map so that the black circle, or crosshairs, is on the next point you want to add.

 - Tap Add +.
 You can keep adding multiple points.

 - At the bottom, check the total distance in miles (mi) or kilometers (km).

 You can undo the last point with a tap on the reverse arrow.
 Or, click the More icon (three dots) > Clear to remove the points.

 Measuring the shortest distance isn’t a practical convenience in urban cities unless you want to fly.
 But, you can plot the total area of a plot of land with the help of multiple points.
-Remember to add this feature to the many everyday uses for Google Maps.
+See our guide on measuring area and distance in Google Maps for more on this.